Geodan/i3dm.export/README.md

 # i3dm.export

-Console tool for exporting instanced 3D Models (i3dm's) and tileset.json from PostGIS table.
+Console tool for exporting Instanced 3D Models (i3dm's) and tileset.json from PostGIS table.
 The input table contains instance information like location (epsg:4326), scale, rotation and instance attributes.
 The used 3D model (binary glTF - glb) for visualizing the instances is one of input parameters.

 This tool is intended to be used in combination with 3D Tiles support in MapBox GL JS (https://github.com/Geodan/mapbox-3dtiles.